 Details: The Jenny Lake Loop is a lovely trail, but it is most commonly used as an alternative to taking the boat shuttle over to Hidden Falls and Inspiration Point.

 Many families choose to hike the 2.4 miles to Hidden Falls, add on the extra leg to Inspiration Point, and then return via the boat shuttle.
 This route ends up being about 3.5 miles.
-Wildlife sightings (bear and moose) are common on the Jenny Lake Loop.
+Wildlife sightings (bear and moose) are common as you hike around Jenny Lake.

 7. Cascade Canyon